OsmoSystems/osmo-jupyter/README.md

  to watch file changes and auto-run tests during development, call `pytest-watch`
 2. to run unit tests, run `pytest`
 3. to run the linter, use `flake8`

-# TODO  (before landing)
-before this library is "ready to go" (or possibly after, if we decide).
-CR folks, these are questions for you: should we do these now or later
-* change name of repo to osmo-jupyter and name of package to osmo_jupyter
-* fill out database-access functions
-* actually test if I can consume it (might need some kind of GitHub auth setup)
-* update Code Stye Manifesto with function documentation
-* File tickets for fast-follow-up work
-* Update / restructure Code style manifesto as necessary to make it obvious what applies to Jupyter notebooks
-* add this repo to the [Jupyter standard practices](https://docs.google.com/document/d/1ri0LNyxWqtZ5g05T7o2pd_VQp3-ndKRVRT1TjiwnnZY/edit#)
-# TODO (only if I can do it this week)
-* fire up CircleCI so that we can see if unit tests and linting are passing on pull requests